shipsing/podman-desktop/website/docs/installation/macos-install.md

 Podman Desktop requires the [Podman Engine](https://docs.podman.io/en/latest/index.html).
 If you do not have the Podman engine installed, Podman Desktop will prompt you to do so when you open it.
 :::

-## Installing Podman Desktop on macOS using the .dmg file
+## Installing Podman Desktop on macOS using the .dmg file: Recommended

 1. Download the `.dmg` file from the [Downloads](/downloads/macos) section of the website.